placeholder

 Inheritance Tax receipts

-IHT receipts in the UK amounted to over £7bn in the 2022/23 tax year, a staggering increase of over £1bn from the previous tax year which was a previous peak.
+IHT receipts in the UK amounted to £8.25bn in the 2024/25 tax year, a staggering increase of over £700m from the previous tax year which was a previous peak.

-This can be in part attributed to a ‘stealth tax raid’ from the Government, as allowances have been frozen for a number of years, with the chancellor, Jeremy Hunt, also announcing in his Autumn Statement last year that the current IHT thresholds would be frozen until at least April 2028.
+This can be in part attributed to a ‘stealth tax raid’ from the Government, as allowances have been frozen for a number of years, with the chancellor, Rachel Reeves, also announcing in her Autumn Budget last year that the current IHT thresholds would be frozen until at least April 2031.

 Currently, the ‘nil rate band’ allows you to pass on £325,000 of your estate without paying IHT, and an additional ‘residence nil rate band’ of £175,000 is potentially available if your main residence is passed on to direct descendants, giving an IHT allowance of £500,000 per individual or £1m for a married couple/ civil partners.
 Any value of your estate above these thresholds will typically be subject to IHT at 40% (as noted in more detail below, the latter allowance can be tapered if your estate value exceeds £2m).

-Although an IHT-free threshold of £1m may seem quite generous, the number of people caught in the IHT net has been increasing for several years due to the rapid increase in property prices.
-In the 18 years running up to January 2023, the average UK house price has almost doubled to just shy of £300,000.
+Although an IHT-free threshold of £1m may seem quite generous, the number of people caught in the IHT net has been increasing for several years, due in the main to the rapid increase in property prices.
+In the 20 years running up to October 2025, which is the latest stats from the Land Registry, the average UK house price has almost doubled to nearly £270,000.

 The residence nil rate band taper

-The benefits from inheritance tax planning becomes arguably more impactful for those with estate values of over £2m.
+Inheritance tax planning becomes increasingly valuable for estates exceeding £2 million, where the potential tax savings can be most significant.
 For every £2 of your estate value over £2m, the residence nil rate band is reduced by £1.
 Therefore, the full residence nil rate band is lost if the value of your estate exceeds £2.35m for an individual or £2.7m for a married couple.

 What this means in practice is that for a married couple with an estate value of £2.7m the IHT-free allowance can be reduced from £1m down to £650,000, potentially resulting in an additional IHT liability of up to £140,000 (£350,000 @ 40% IHT) due to the loss of this valuable additional allowance.